-The following diagram illustrates the concept of a right-circularly-polarised photon becoming confined into a double loop to yield an electron.
-The double arrow represents the reversibility of this process, as is implicit in the now-legendary equation $E=mc^2$.
-Mass (m) is simply electromagnetic energy confined into the boundary condition of a toroidal light-speed double-loop (c^2) rotation.
+The following diagram illustrates the concept of a right-circularly-polarized photon becoming confined into a double loop rotation to yield an electron.[1,2] The double arrow represents the reversibility of this process, as is implicit in the now-legendary equation $E=mc^2$ .
+Mass (m) is electromagnetic energy confined into the boundary condition of a toroidal light-speed double-loop ( $c^2$ ) rotation.
 Radiant energy (E) is simply mass released from this boundary condition.
 (The sphere in the center of the diagram will be clarified below.)

-Fig. 3.1: Circularly-polarised photon becoming confined into a double-loop rotation that is an electron
+Fig. 3.1: Circularly-polarized photon becoming confined into a double-loop rotation that is an electron

-The snapshot of the electron (above, right) can be misleading, though, because it is really many images combined.
+The snapshot of the electron (above, right) can be misleading because it is really many images combined.
 The toroidal (donut) shape represents the phase-locked path of the rotating, circularly-polarized photon in momentum space.
 This aspect is shown separately in fig. 3.2 below.

-Fig. 3.2: The electron's toroidal photonic path in momentum space
+Fig. 3.2: The electron's toroidal photon path in momentum space

-In order to conserve angular momentum and minimise energy, the electron toroid will also tumble in space like a head-over-heels spinning ring.
+In order to conserve angular momentum and minimize energy, the electron toroid will also tumble in space like a spinning ring.
 The tumble of the electron is a rotation "perpendicular" to the toroidal path of the rotating photon that comprises it.

-Fig. 3.3: The tumble of the electron's toroidal photonic path in momentum space
+Fig. 3.3: The tumble of the electron's toroidal photon path in momentum space